pion/website/content/en/blog/pion-nonprofit.md

 * First job in video because of a project they built with Pion.
 * First speaking opportunity talking about a Pion contribution.
-* Company that uses Pion hiring multiple contributors and doubling their salaries.
+* Company that uses Pion hiring multiple contributors and offering much better salaries.
 * A contributor that is an expert in RTC returning to the field through Pion
+* Companies created by first time founders using Pion

 If Pion was for profit I don't think I could create an environment where this would all be happening.
 I can focus on giving individuals the best outcome and not worry about